 Online delivery now available

-This course is delivered online as part of our Virtual Workshop program.
+This course can be delivered online as part of our Virtual Workshop program.
 Adapted for the online learning environment, our Virtual Workshops are interactive and outcomes-based.
-This course is delivered over two days: 9am - 1pm AEST each day.

 Content, duration and format can also be customised for corporate clients through our Tailored Training services.